l0calmachine/vectors2vibes/README.md

 ## Audio

-Audio downloads from HF repo upon running `download_assets.py`, currently falling back to HF streaming.
 Tracks within `AUDIO_R` world units of the user start playing, with volume increasing or decreasing by distance.
-Up to `MAX_AUDIO_ELS` tracks can play simultaneously — when the cap is reached, the quietest track is dropped to avoid overloading the server with too many simultaneous streams.
+Up to `MAX_AUDIO_ELS` tracks can play simultaneously — when the cap is reached, the quietest track is dropped.

-Thumbnails are downloaded from a public HuggingFace repo, also with an HF streaming fallback.
-Both audio and thumbnails are cached (LRU cache) to avoid re-fetching and incurring additional buffer time.
+Audio and thumbnails are served in one of three modes (see Quick Start for configuration).
+In HF proxy mode, both are cached server-side (LRU) to reduce repeat fetch latency.

 ---